You are currently viewing UK Court Orders ThinkMarkets to Return $4.28 Million to its client account.

 Mr. Suzgun now has two accounts with ThinkMarkets: a “regular” trading account and a swap-free account.
 Swap-free accounts are quite prevalent among FX/CFD brokers for clients who trade under Islamic law, which prohibits the charging of interest.

 In mid-2021, ThinkMarkets stated that Mr. Suzgun had violated the conditions of his broker agreement by engaging in “swap abuse.”
-According to ThinkMarkets, Mr. Suzgun only intended to utilize the Swap-Free Account in rare situations and for positions that would be held for a short amount of time, less than one day.
+ThinkMarkets claimed Mr. Suzgun planned to use the Swap-Free Account sparingly for positions lasting less than one day.

-According to ThinkMarkets, Mr. Suzgun performed more than 90% of his transactions using the Swap-Free Account, with a significant percentage of positions held for more than a day.
-ThinkMarkets stated that if the trades had been completed in the “regular” account rather than the swap-free account, it would have received more than USD 1.6 million in swap Charges instead of incurring losses.
+ThinkMarkets claimed Mr. Suzgun used the Swap-Free Account for over 90% of transactions, with many positions exceeding one day.
+Completing trades in the ‘regular’ account instead of the swap-free account would have earned over USD 1.6 million in swaps.
 That led to ThinkMarkets debiting $4.28 million of what it termed “disputed funds” (plus another $370K of “undisputed funds”) from Mr. Suzgun’s account, transferring the money out of the country to ThinkMarkets Australia (which acts as the liquidity provider to ThinkMarkets UK), while it looked to negotiate a settlement with Mr. Suzgun

-Mr. Suzgun has denied that he violated the agreement, claiming that all of his transactions were conducted according to the terms of his agreement with ThinkMarkets.
-He further claims that following the disagreement, ThinkMarkets transferred his accounts to its Bermudan corporation to avoid FCA jurisdiction, despite Mr. Suzgun’s protests.
+Mr. Suzgun asserted that he strictly followed the agreement, conducting all transactions in accordance with its terms with ThinkMarkets.
+He claims ThinkMarkets transferred his accounts to its Bermudan corporation, avoiding FCA jurisdiction, despite his protests after the disagreement.

-While the matter is scheduled to be heard in UK courts beginning in February—i.e., the UK courts have not yet finalized their ruling on the claims and counterclaims made by each of ThinkMarkets and Mr. Suzgun—as previously stated, the court has now ordered ThinkMarkets to return all of the “disputed funds” to its client money segregated account in the UK.
+The UK courts will hear the case in February, as they have yet to rule on claims by ThinkMarkets and Mr. Suzgun.
+The court has ordered ThinkMarkets to return all ‘disputed funds’ to its client money segregated account in the UK.

 A copy of the court order to ThinkMarkets can be seen here (pdf).